Volvo Cars: Geely era (2010–present)

 Also in 2017, Volvo announced a vehicle subscription offering called Care by Volvo, which offers the Volvo XC40 for a monthly payment that includes insurance and maintenance.
 Care by Volvo is offered in several European markets, such as Germany, the UK and Italy, as well as in the U.S.

 In February 2020, Volvo and Geely announced that they had started formal discussions about a merger of business.
 Geely had owned 100% of Volvo, but Volvo Cars had largely been allowed autonomy with its resources.
 These merger talks were later halted, and 18% of Volvo Cars shares were listed on the Nasdaq Stockholm stock exchange in October 2021.

 In early 2021 the company announced plans to completely stop selling fossil fuel-based cars by 2030, switching to electric-powered cars.
 The plan includes phasing out fossil-fuel-only cars by 2025, manufacturing only electric cars or hybrids.

 In 2021, Volvo Cars set up a joint venture with Geely for its hybrid engine operations.
 The new business, Aurobay will develop and market powertrain solutions, and as of 2022, includes Volvo Cars' engine plants in Skövde and Zhangjiakou, together with its powertrain research and development operations in Gothenburg.

+In June 2023, Ukraine blacklisted Geely due to its refusal to leave the Russian market.
+In this regard, the Swedish authorities began to discuss the possibility of a boycott of Volvo Cars.
+The discussion was initiated by the Ministry of Defense of Sweden.

+In November 2023, Volvo Cars announced the launch of an Energy Solutions business, beginning with a vehicle-to-grid (V2G) pilot programme in Gothenburg along with local power utility Goteborg Energi.

+In 2024, Volvo Cars scrapped its goal of becoming fully electric by 2030, adjusting its strategy due to industry challenges.

+In November 2024, Volvo Cars announced the sale of its 30% stake in Lynk & Co to Zeekr, at a price of RMB 5.4 billion.

+On March 30, 2025, Volvo Cars announced the reappointment of Samuelsson as CEO starting from 1 April, succeeding Jim Rowan who had been CEO since January 2022.
+Volvo said Samuelsson would be serving a two-year term while the group prepares to appoint a long-term successor.